dhruv1397/prm/README.md

 ## Security
 It is important to be aware of what data is accessed by any tool to ensure there is no abuse.
 To ensure your data is secure, `prm` does not share your data outside your setup.
-Moreover, it provides a purge command to delete all the data persisted by the app.
+Moreover, it provides the `purge` command to delete all the data persisted by the app.

 ## Supported configurations (OS/Arch)
 - linux/amd64